 - The Top Techniques of the Top 50 Bloggers

-Do you see why I’m skeptical approximately spray and wipe products being the proper solution?
-Plus, I actually have now not even mentioned all of those plastic spray bottles that get thrown away and end up in the landfill.
+Do you see why I’m skeptical that spray and wipe products are the proper solution?
+Plus, I have not even mentioned all those plastic spray bottles that get thrown away and end up in landfill.
 Don’t get me started on that problem.

-I assume there’s a higher way to do the mild obligation cleansing of our vehicles.
+I assume there’s a better way to do our vehicles’ mild obligation cleansing.
 It’s the no-rinse car wash (sponge tub), and there are two super products that I’m privy to that make it viable: Quick and Easy Wash (QEW) from Protect All and Optimum No Rinse Wash & Shine (ONR) from Optimum Polymer Technologies.
-Both of that merchandise is in substance use by Autopia.Org participants (ordinarily cellular detailers).
+Both of that merchandise are in substance use by Autopia.Org participants (ordinarily cellular detailers).

-If you are not acquainted with the no-rinse car washing process, you definitely mix a small quantity of Optimum No Rinse or Protect All Quick & Easy Wash in a pair of gallons of water and use the solution to give your vehicle a sponge tub one vicinity at a time.
-You commonly start at the pinnacle and paintings down, retaining your wash mitt or sponge nicely rinsed as you cross.
-After cleansing a place the size of a body panel, you dry to prevent spotting.
+Suppose you are not acquainted with the no-rinse car washing process.
+In that case, mix a small quantity of Optimum No Rinse or Protect All Quick & Easy Wash in a pair of gallons of water and use the solution to give your vehicle a sponge tub one vicinity at a time.
+You commonly start at the pinnacle and paint down, retaining your wash mitt or sponge nicely rinsed as you cross.
+After cleansing a place the size of a body panel, you dry it to prevent spotting.
 In maximum instances, the process is faster than your ordinary vehicle wash approach.

-I recently had the opportunity to talk with David Ghodoussi, a chemical engineer and found the father of Optimum Polymer Technologies, about the No Rinse Wash & Shine product.
-I requested him the following precise questions: DB: Does No Rinse Wash & Shine have any cleansing homes, or is it only a conditioner?
+I recently talked with David Ghodoussi, a chemical engineer, and found the father of Optimum Polymer Technologies about the No Rinse Wash & Shine product.
+I asked him the following precise questions: Does No Rinse Wash & Shine have any cleansing homes, or is it only a conditioner?

-DG: No Rinse has the potential to entice and solubilize (emulsify) oil like a surfactant.
-Additionally, it can entice and bond to dust and gently put them off from the floor, something that cleaning soap can not do.
-This gives no-rinse an area in cleansing, which is why much less water is needed.
+DG: No Rinse can potentially entice and solubilize (emulsify) oil like a surfactant.
+Additionally, it can attract and bond to dust and gently put them off the floor, something that cleaning soap can not do.
+This gives no rinse an area in cleansing, which is why much less water is needed.